-6.2.2 Homophily is more difficult in larger groups.
+6.2.2 Socializing with similar others is more difficult in larger groups.
 Because they have less background noise, smaller subreddits are more likely to provide opportunities to connect with people who share one's distinctive interests, tastes, and identity.
 Smaller subreddits are also better places to find a community because they provide opportunities to have repeated encounters with recognizable others, off-topic discussions, and more personal interactions.
 P4 explained that building relationships was difficult with large and broad audiences: